 - A current resume and a portfolio of relevant writing or work samples (i.e., college papers, videos, audio clips or published work of any kind)

-There are separate application processes for the accelerated four-year (3+1) and five-year (4+1) BA or BFA/MS program in journalism, sports journalism, public relations or interactive media programs.
+There are separate application processes for the Accelerated Dual-Degree (3+1) and Dual-Degree (4+1) BA or BFA/MS program in journalism, sports journalism, public relations or interactive media programs.

 If you‘re considering one of Quinnipiac’s outstanding graduate programs, you‘re on your way to joining a graduate community committed to academic excellence and professional preparation at the highest level.